Jhonkr/Kinect-vs-Vicon/README.md

 # Kinect vs. Vicon

-## Kinect and Vicon's data-analysis of laterolateral trunk movement, perfomed by a volunteer while playing a serious game
+## Current study of Kinect and Vicon data-analysis of laterolateral trunk movement, performed by a volunteer while playing a serious game

 <i>by KOBYLARZ, J in partnership with PUCPR</i>